 Figure 2 (Company B)

 Figure 3 (Company C)

-The chart in Figure 4 shows the “net” average performance ratings by attribute for the target company versus the aggregate average performance ratings of the competition.
-Attributes with “red” bars represent where the target company is behind the competition, whereas “blue” bars represent being ahead of the competition.
-Based on the data, the target company is extremely disadvantaged in the entire area of “Marketing” and behind the competition in the areas of “Product,” “Packaging,” and “Deliveries and Shipments.”
-On the other hand, the target is well ahead of the competition in “Sales Representation” and somewhat advantaged in “Customer Service” and Problem Resolution.”
+The chart in Figure 4 shows the “net” average performance ratings by attribute for the target company verses the aggregate average performance ratings of competition.
+Attributes with “red” bars represent where the target company is behind competition, and attributes with “blue” bars represent where the targeted company is ahead of competition.
+So, based on the data, the target company is extremely disadvantaged in the entire area of “Marketing”, and behind competition in areas of “Product”, “Packaging”, and “Deliveries and Shipments”.
+On the other hand, the target is well ahead of competition in “Sales Representation”, and somewhat advantaged in “Customer Service” and Problem Resolution”.

-This type of analysis, coupled with the Growth Potential assessment discussed earlier, provides the investor insight into the operational implications associated with achieving share growth within the current customer base.
+This type of analysis coupled with the Growth Potential assessment discussed earlier provides the investor insight into the operational implications associated with achieving share growth within the current customer base.
 For example, as Figure 4 indicates, improving marketing materials and online resources may be critical for generating growth.
-Information like this is invaluable to investors before the acquisition, providing the insight needed to better understand the changes and cost implications of growing the target’s share of customers.
+Information like this is invaluable to investors prior to the acquisition, providing the insight needed to better understand the changes and cost implications of growing the target’s share of customer.

-The above insight is just one example of properly executed commercial due diligence’s critical role in the pre-purchase process.
+The above insight is just one example of the important role properly executed commercial due-diligence can play in the pre-purchase process.